-Uncirculated coins are mass-produced like circulation coins, but at a slower rate, and have not been distributed or used as currency.
+Uncirculated coins are mass-produced like circulation

+coins, but at a slower rate, and have not been distributed or used as currency.
 The press for uncirculated coins has an automatic feed and can make up to 80 coins per minute or 20,000 coins per day.

-Following the design (reliefs, curvature, rim width and height and PVD coating) the key factors for the tools can be different.
+Following the design (reliefs, curvature, rim width, rim height and PVD coating) the key factors for the tools can be different.

-- Cleanliness is a key factor to obtain a high level of polishability which is necessary to produce for instance commemorative coins. - Wear resistance is essential to protect the reliefs against erosion when doing long series
+- Cleanliness is a key factor to obtain a high level of polishability which is necessary to produce for instance commemorative coins. - Wear resistance is essential to protect the reliefs against erosion when doing long series.

-- Chipping and Cracking resistance are fundamental to preserve the quality of the curvature and the rims. - Fatigue resistance is also an important point for the long series.
+- Chipping and cracking resistance are fundamental to preserve the quality of the curvature and the rims. - Fatigue resistance is also an important point for the long series.

-The ASP®2012 is an excellent grade for the forming Die providing:
+The ASP®2012 is an excellent grade for the forming die providing:

-- High level of cleanliness (fatigue resitance improved) - Probably the best in class regarding the toughness among the PM available on the market - Excellent compressive strengh (up to 63 HRC) - Good abrasive wear resistance - Very good resistance to tempering and very good dimensional stability - Outstanding EDM machinability - Can be PVD coated - Very good polishability
+- high level of cleanliness (fatigue resistance improved) - probably the best in class regarding the toughness among the Powder Metallurgy available on the market - excellent compressive strengh (up to 63 HRC) - good abrasive wear resistance - very good resistance to tempering and very good dimensional stability - outstanding EDM machinability - can be PVD coated - very good polishability